-4. Keep outdoor cats indoors a few days leading up to Halloween
+4. Keep outdoor cats indoors for a few days leading up to Halloween

 5. Leave Fido at home when trick-or-treating

-In all the chaos of people coming to the door and kids running in and out of the house to go trick-or-treating, it is especially important that your pets have IDs.
-The likelihood of them slipping out of the house unnoticed is higher when you’re occupied with Halloween fun, so in the event that anything were to happen, having an ID is the easiest way to identify and locate your lost companion.
+In all the chaos of people coming to the door and kids running in and out of the house to go trick-or-treating, your pets must have IDs.
+The likelihood of them slipping out of the house unnoticed is higher when you’re occupied with Halloween fun, so if anything were to happen, having an ID is the easiest way to identify and locate your lost companion.

 7. Keep glow sticks away from pets